 Other applications include laser surgery (including ophthalmology) and range finding.

 CO2 lasers used for material processing (e.g. welding and cutting of metals, or laser marking) are in competition with solid-state lasers (particularly YAG lasers and fiber lasers) operating in the 1-μm wavelength regime.
-These shorter wavelengths have the advantages of more efficient absorption in a metallic workpiece, and the potential for beam delivery via fiber cables (there are no optical fibers for high-power 10-μm laser beams).
+These shorter wavelengths have the advantages of more efficient absorption in a metallic workpiece, and the potential for beam delivery via fiber cables.
+(There are no optical fibers for high-power 10-μm laser beams.)
 The potentially smaller beam parameter product of 1-μm lasers can also be advantageous.
 However, the latter potential normally cannot be realized with high-power lamp-pumped lasers, and diode-pumped lasers tend to be more expensive.
-For these reasons, CO2 lasers still dominate the cutting and welding business, particularly for parts with a thickness greater than a few millimeters.
-This may change in the future due to the development of high-power thin-disk lasers and advanced fiber cables in combination with techniques which exploit the high beam quality of such lasers.
+For these reasons, CO2 lasers are still widely used in the cutting and welding business, particularly for parts with a thickness greater than a few millimeters, and their sales make more than 10% of all global laser sales (as of 2013).
+This may to some extent change in the future due to the development of high-power thin-disk lasers and advanced fiber cables in combination with techniques which exploit the high beam quality of such lasers.